sahibul-nf/thesis-track/docs/API.md

 ### Approve Thesis

 Approve a thesis.
-This indicates supervisor's think that the thesis is ready to be examined.
+This indicates supervisor's think that the thesis is ready to be examined or examiner's think that the thesis is ready to be approved by admin.

 **Endpoint**: `POST /theses/{id}/approve`